pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 # Tree-based navigation

+Learn about tree-based navigation, that is navigation modeled with optionals and enums, including how to model your domains, how to integrate features, how to test your features, and more.

 ## Overview

+Tree-based navigation is the process of modeling navigation using optional and enum state.
+This style of navigation allows you to deep-link into any state of your application by simply constructing a deeply nested piece of state, handing it off to SwiftUI, and letting it take care of the rest.

+## Basics

 The tools for this style of navigation include the ``PresentationState`` property wrapper, ``PresentationAction``, the ``ReducerProtocol/ifLet(_:action:then:file:fileID:line:)`` operator, and a whole host of other APIs that mimic SwiftUI's regular tools, but tuned specifically for the Composable Architecture.

-The process of integration two features together for navigation largely consists of 2 steps: integrating the features' domains together and integrating the features' views together.
+The process of integrating two features together for navigation largely consists of 2 steps: integrating the features' domains together and integrating the features' views together.
 One typically starts by integrating the features' domains together.
 This consists of adding the child's state and actions to the parent, and then utilizing a reducer operator to compose the